-The best fake security cameras are a great way in which to deter intruders, and cut down on cost and installation effort.
+The best fake security cameras keep intruders at bay, while costing little and being super-easy to install.
 This guide will help you choose the best dummy CCTV camera, and buy it at the best price.

 See also: Ring Indoor Cam review

-Striking an effective balance between discrete and deferent, the black dome shape can be placed indoors and out where it’ll stand out just enough from a white ceiling or porch.
-It is cheap and not designed for those who change their mind frequently – taking the battery in and out is the only way to disable the blinking light – but on the other hand the screw fitting is easy to twist on and off from your chosen location which balances out pretty well.
+Striking an effective balance between discrete and deferent, this black dome-style fake camera can be placed indoors and out, where it’ll stand out just enough from a white ceiling or porch.
+It's cheap and not designed for those who change their mind frequently: taking the battery in and out is the only way to disable the blinking light.
+On the other hand, the screw fitting is easy to twist on and off from your chosen location, which balances out pretty well.

-From the nefarious visitor’s perspective, the camera looks convincing, though sadly you cannot angle the fake camera lens down – it points at 45˚ and that’s that.
-Given that it will be positioned to emulate wide-angled real equivalents, that shouldn’t be a problem.
-The only thing which might make someone suspect this wasn’t really a camera is the LED which, if seen in the first couple of weeks of its battery cycle, blinks so brightly (every 5 seconds) the reflection would spoil the video.
-If there were any!
+From the criminal's perspective, it looks convincing, though sadly you cannot angle the fake camera lens down: it points at 45˚ and that’s that.
+Given that it will be positioned to emulate wide-angled real equivalents, though, that shouldn’t be a problem.
+The only thing which might give away its inauthenticity is the LED which, if seen in the first couple of weeks of its battery cycle, blinks so brightly (every five seconds) the reflection would spoil the video... if there were any!

 Alternatives to fake security cameras

-An alternative strategy, if you’d already been pondering the benefits of dummy cameras, is to select modestly-priced cameras and then simply not connect them to anything.
+An alternative to buying a dummy camera is to buy a modestly-priced camera and then simply not connect it to anything.
 A real camera which isn’t powered up is just an effective deterrent to most who see it, and it still leaves you the option of connecting it later.
-Or go for a camera which isn’t recording to a pricey recorder all the time but gives you the option of doing a little surveillance via a device you already have and a phone app.
+Or go for a camera which isn’t recording to a pricey recorder all the time, but gives you the option of doing a little surveillance via a device you already have and a phone app.
 This, in turn, brings the option of immediately responding to any intruders via two-way audio (or asking your partner to get the milk as you see them going to the garage).

-We have covered the best outdoor security cameras and best indoor security cameras elsewhere in Digital Camera World, but we’re just going to quickly mention a couple which fulfil the primary requirement of this list – accessible pricing.
-It can’t hurt to compare (but for a deep dive, check out our other list).
+We've covered the best outdoor security cameras and best indoor security cameras elsewhere in Digital Camera World, but below you'll find a couple which fulfil the primary requirement of this list: accessible pricing.

 Although it’s not the most aggressive looking of designs, there is no mistaking that this is a security camera – with a real wire – so if you just used it as a fake it’d be a good one.
 The fact it is real is evident in the build quality which can survive -10 to 40˚C (14-104F), and though if you’re reading this list you might not be too worried about image quality it’s good to know that night vision is provided and – while some pricey cameras offer 4K and more, 1080P (2 megapixels) is more than good enough to check in on occasionally via your phone.

 You can also use the camera as a recording point, putting in an SD Card so you do have recorded footage even if you don’t have a recorder or paid-for storage service.
 Setup is also pleasingly easy (point a QR code on your phone screen at the camera).
-Given this is only 3 times the price of some of the fakes on this list, it’s worthy of consideration.
+Given this is only a little more expensive than the fakes on this list, it’s worthy of consideration.

 Guides to other security products: